vyomasystems-lab/challenges-Nalinkumar2002/level1_design1/README.md

 ## 📝 Is the verification complete ?

  - [x] All Possible Select lines Combinations are tested and design bugs are fixed.
- - [x] Test cases are Passed Sucessfully
+ - [x] Test cases are Passed Successfully

  <details>
  <summary> Test Cases => Also available in `Output.md` </summary>